Advice on accessible transport solutions

-If you don’t drive and have a physical or hidden disability, using public transport can sometimes seem complicated and a bit daunting.
-It’s important that people have the right mobility solutions available and can access transport, so they feel able to get out of the house and build their social connections and quality of life.
+If you don’t drive and have a physical or hidden disability, using public transport can sometimes seem complicated and a bit daunting - especially now as a result of the COVID-19 pandemic.
+It’s important that people have the right mobility solutions available and can access transport safely, so they feel able to get out of the house and build their social connections and quality of life.

-QEF are proud to be part of a new regional Transport Hub initiative, supporting people in the Sutton, Merton, Croydon and Surrey areas who have had to give up driving or plan to retire from driving; helping them to get about and make journeys easier.
-It can be easy to lose touch with your family and your community when transportation becomes difficult.
-We’re here to help you stay connected with family and friends and avoid feeling isolated – we can give you the flexibility to stay mobile by providing realistic transportation options.
+QEF provide accessible transport advice and information to people who have had to give up driving or plan to retire from driving; helping them to get about and make journeys easier.
+We support people in the Sutton, Merton, Croydon, Kingston, Richmond and Wandsworth boroughs as well as Surrey.
+It can be easy to lose touch with your family and your community when transportation becomes difficult, particularly in these challenging times.
+We’re here to help you stay connected with family and friends and avoid feeling isolated.

 Where do I go for my appointments?